gedbe02/Comp-Sci-396/README.md

  The goal of this program is to create random snake-like robots.
 Each snake has a random number of parts (Between 2 and 7) and a random number of sensors (Between 1 and NumParts-1).
 Sensor links are green, normal links are blue.
 Each link's length, width, and height are randomly selected (Between 0.25 and 1).
 Each link is connected by a joint that either moves on the x or z joint axis.

  To see it in action, click <a href="https://www.youtube.com/watch?v=7DWbC3VZHM4">here</a>.
-It has 10 random generations
+It has 6 random generations with the last one shown moving

  To run the experiment, simply run main.py